 BLACK GIRL: Linguistic Play, 2017

-Currently riding high with the Broadway revival of Once on This Island, Camille A. Brown presented her spellbinding BLACK GIRL: Linguistic Play in 2017, including the powerful solo seen here.
+Now riding high as a Broadway choreographer, Camille A. Brown presented her spellbinding BLACK GIRL: Linguistic Play in 2017, including the powerful solo seen here.

 Supreme Love, 2017